Bachelor of Arts in Computer Science Degree Requirements

 COMP 401, 410, and 411

-Up to two of these courses may be satisfy by courses from other departments in related disciplines.
+Up to two of these courses may be satisfied by courses from other departments in related disciplines.
 These courses must be approved by the director of undergraduate studies and must have a significant computer science or computing technology component.
 A list of previously approved courses is maintained by the department here.

 Students must earn a grade of C or better in 18 hours of courses fulfilling the core requirements.